-SwingU Versus is an integrated strokes gained analysis system available to SwingU Premium subscribers that tracks and analyzes every facet of your game from tee to green.
-For the first time, SwingU Premium subscribers can keep and analyze their stats as if they were a Tour pro, but at a more relatable and productive level.
+SwingU Pro features an integrated strokes gained analysis system that tracks and analyzes every facet of your game from tee to green.
+SwingU Pro subscribers can keep and analyze their stats as if they were a Tour pro, but at a more relatable and productive level.

 Whether you’re a scratch player trying to reach elite amateur status or a bogey golfer trying to reach a single-digit handicap, choose a target handicap and find out after each round what area of your game should receive your highest priority for immediate improvement.